printlaura/demand-planning-tool/README.md

 # Demand Planning Tool (DPT)

 ### Overview
 The Demand Planning Tool (DPT) is a Minimum Viable Product (MVP) of a web application that aims to provide sales predictions and data visualization capabilities.
-DPT allows non-technical users to visualize sales analytics in order to make informed decisions.
+DPT is developed as an internal tool that allows non-technical users to visualize sales analytics in order to make informed decisions for their company.

 ### Features
 1. **Sales Predictor:**